csecht/draw_yolo_obb/README.md

 Option 1: Click on the image and press 'b'.
 This places a small square box near the top-left corner of the image.
 The new box can be dragged to the desired location.

-Option 2: Click on the image, press 'n', then right-click twice anywhere in the image to define opposite corners of a new box.
+Option 2: Right-click and drag to draw a new box anywhere in the image.

 Option 3: Click on an existing box to activate it, press 'c' to clone it, then drag the new active box to reposition.